ujjwalkarn/xda/README.md

 #to view a comprehensive summary for all numeric columns in the iris dataset
 numSummary(iris)
-#n= total number of rows for that variable
+#n = total number of rows for that variable
 #miss = number of rows with missing value
 #miss% = percentage of total rows with missing values ((miss/n)*100)
 #5% = 5th percentile value of that variable (value below which 5 percent of the observations may be found)